 Things to know about anemia

-Anemia describes the condition in which the number of red blood cells in the blood is low.
+Anemia describes a condition in which the number of red blood cells in the blood is low.
 For this reason, doctors sometimes describe someone with anemia as having a low blood count.
-A person who has anemia is called anemic.
+A person who has anemia is called an anemic.

-Blood is comprised of two parts; a liquid part called the plasma and a cellular part.
+Blood is comprised of two parts: a liquid called the plasma and a cellular part.
 The cellular part contains several different cell types.
-One of the most important and the most numerous cell types are red blood cells.
-The other cell types are the white blood cells and platelets.
+One of the most important and numerous cell types is red blood cells.
+The other cell types are white blood cells and platelets.
 Only red blood cells are discussed in this article.
 The purpose of the red blood cell is to deliver oxygen from the lungs to other parts of the body.